vitessio/website/content/en/docs/14.0/design-docs/vreplication/cutover.md

 ```
 primary_alias:{cell:"zone1" uid:100}
 primary_term_start_time:{seconds:1627477340 nanoseconds:740407602}
-tablet_controls:{tablet_type:PRIMARY blacklisted_tables:"customer"}
+tablet_controls:{tablet_type:PRIMARY denylisted_tables:"customer"}
 is_primary_serving:true
 ```

 # Miscellaneous Notes:

 * In VReplication workflows cutover is achieved manually by the user
-* `SwitchReads` and `SwitchWrites` are deprecated terms from the “v1” flows and are now replaced by `SwitchTraffic` and `ReverseTraffic` in the “v2” flows.
-This section mentions both terms since the nomenclature has just recently changed and the v1 names are the ones understood more
+* `SwitchReads` and `SwitchWrites` are deprecated terms from the “v1” workflows and are now replaced by `SwitchTraffic` and `ReverseTraffic` in the “v2” workflows.
+This section mentions both terms since the nomenclature has changed in recent versions and the v1 names may be more well known.
-* The term `SwitchReads` it refers to switching traffic for replicas and rdonly tablets.
-Of course this is by definition read traffic.
-Traffic to the primary tablets,  including all reads by default, are not affected.
-Equivalent to `SwitchTraffic` for replica and rdonly.
+* The term `SwitchReads` refers to switching traffic for replica and rdonly tablets.
+Of course this is by definition read-only traffic.
+Traffic to the primary tablets is not affected.
+This is equivalent to `SwitchTraffic` for replica and rdonly tablets (if you do not specify primary as a tablet_type for the `SwitchTraffic` command).
 * `SwitchWrites` refers to switching all traffic for the primary tablets.
-Equivalent to `SwitchTraffic` for primary
+Equivalent to `SwitchTraffic` for primary tablet types.
 * `SwitchReads` and `SwitchWrites` can also reverse traffic based on the options/parameters provided to them